opentorah/opentorah/collector/README.md

 In October 2020, `--min-instances` option to gcloud run deploy became available (in beta);
 in November 2020, I switched to using it (I estimate under $10 a month for one kept-warm instance).
 If this works out, I won't need the CRON job anymore.

+Another advantage of configuring property name instead of the key itself is: in CI environment, the key is normally supplied (via an environment variable) only to the steps that need it;
+by retrieving the key only when it is needed, we avoid...